FelixMcFelix/pdp-rl-paper/code/marl-quant/README.md

   * `beast1`: *Collector* in the paper.
   * `beast2`: *Collector* with a modern kernel.
   * `perlman`: *MidServer* in the paper.
+ * This does not require the OVS setup as above.

 # Scripts processing experimental data:
 TODO.